 The BSc Minor Management of Terrestrial Ecosystems provides students with knowledge of the functioning of forest and natural areas as ecological systems at different temporal and spatial scales is the base for conservation and management.
-The relation of abiotic factors (landscape, soil, water, atmosphere) with vegetation, wildlife-vegetation interactions, functioning of agroforestry ecosystems and specific aspects of forest ecology are used to explain the conservation and management of forest and nature.
+The relation of abiotic factors (landscape, soil, water, atmosphere) with vegetation, wildlife-vegetation interactions and specific aspects of forest ecology are used to explain the conservation and management of forest and nature.

 The BSc minor is a good preparation for the MSc Forest and Nature Conservation for students with various backgrounds.

 After successful completion of this minor students are expected to be able to:

 - explain the functioning of natural areas as ecological systems at different temporal and spatial scales;

 - explain the major components of terrestrial ecosystems;